sjinks/wp-two-factor-auth/readme.txt

 4. Admin settings page.

 == Changelog ==
+= 4.2.1 =
+* The plugin now checks all login forms, not depending on form field names.

 = 4.2 =
 * Added support for HOTP!
 * If HOTP is going close to off sync, the user is noticed.